LEARNAcademy/syllabus/career-services/portfolios.md

 #### Overview

-A portfolio is a website where as a developer, you can showcase your work and represent your individual brand.
-Portfolios are especially important for career transitioners as it functions as a stand in for professional experience.
-It is an opportunity to showoff your skills, talents, and interests in development.
-Portfolios provide more personalization than your resume and gives you an opportunity to share your story with future employees.
+A portfolio is a website where, as a developer, you can showcase your work and represent your individual brand.
+Portfolios are especially important for career transitioners as they function as a stand-in for professional experience.
+It is an opportunity to show off your skills, talents, and interests in development.
+Portfolios provide more personalization than your resume and give you an opportunity to share your story with future employees.

 #### Portfolio UX/UI with Lisa Panke (35 min)